xbeat/Machine-Learning/README.md

 Solving Systems of Equations with Python

 In this series, we'll explore how to use Python to solve systems of linear and non-linear equations.
 Solving such systems has numerous applications in various fields like physics, engineering, economics, and more.

+## Retrieval Techniques in RAG Sparse and Dense Vector Tools

+Retrieval Techniques in RAG: Sparse and Dense Vector Tools

+Retrieval-Augmented Generation (RAG) combines information retrieval with text generation.
+This presentation focuses on two key retrieval techniques: sparse and dense vector tools, implemented in Python.

 ## Sequence-to-Sequence for Unordered Sets in Python